-While writing the code developers face problems, many of them quite trivial, like invalid parameter types or some boundary violations.
-The more convenient are the error responses your API return, the less is the amount of time developers waste struggling with it, and the more comfortable is working with the API.
+While writing the code developers face problems, many of them quite trivial, like invalid parameter type or some boundary violation.
+The more convenient are error responses your API return, the fewer is the time developers waste in struggling with it, and the more comfortable is working with the API.